-Kebabs are various kinds.
+Kebabs are of various kinds.
 All over the world, this food is popular.
 Seek Kebab is one of the variants.
 Mainly it’s from the Indian subcontinent, made with different spices.
 That’s cooked on the barbecue or maybe in a tandoor using coal.
 Coal makes the smoky flavor.

 Along with Nun, it tastes better.

-Singara is another Bangladeshi street food which is generally available everywhere in Bangladesh.
+Singara is another Bangladeshi street food that is generally available everywhere in Bangladesh.
 Inside the wheat dough cooked potato filling.
 At the end of the primary making process, it is fried in submerged oil.
-Generally, after 11:30 am almost every hotel it is available.
+Generally, after 11:30 am almost every hotel is available.
 People of different classes use it as snacks.

 However, it tastes much better with tomato ketchup.